DonskoPoi/EHDRGAN/README.md

 # EHDRGAN
-an enhanced GAN network for single photo HDR
+An enhanced GAN network for single photo HDR